 Oil.
-It’s vital in keeping the lawn mower engine components lubricated, but what kind of oil is suitable for a lawn mower?
+It’s vital in keeping the lawn mower engine parts lubricated, but what kind of oil is suitable for a lawn mower?
+What is the best type of oil for a lawn mower?
 That depends on what kind of mower you use, whether that mower is powered by a four-cycle engine or a two-cycle engine, and even what the outside temperature is.

-To take the guesswork out of which oil to use in your lawn mower, you should consult the mower’s user manual or check on-line to see what the mower manufacturer, or mower engine manufacturer, recommends.
+To take the guesswork out of which oil to use in your lawn mower, you should consult the mower’s user manual or check online to see what the mower manufacturer, or mower engine manufacturer, recommends.
+Additionally, they may have specific suggestions or guidelines for maintaining other lawn mower parts.
 Still, it’s always valuable to understand the differences between the types of oil available and why that particular type would be recommended for your application.

 One major factor involving how you use oil to help run a lawn mower engine is the engine itself.
 You’ll need to know if your mower uses a four-cycle engine or a two-cycle engine.